 The core course in capstone studies provides students the opportunity to synthesize learning from all previous seminars and to apply the concepts and principles in two ways: the preparation of a written capstone project that offers a practical or theoretical solution to a program, operation, policy, problem or issue of contemporary importance and relevance to the work or career goals of each student; and a 1500-word paper suitable for publication in a professional journal.
 Students will be required to exhibit in-depth critical thinking, policy analysis, and effective writing.
-Course assignments will maximize the exchange of student suggestions and comments on the various stages of the capstone project, to include but not limited to topic section, thesis, resources and supporting information.
+Course assignments will maximize the exchange of student suggestions and comments on the various effective of the contract to include the various stages of the capstone project, to include but not limited to topic section, thesis, resources and supporting information.
 Prerequisites: Completion of all prior required core and concentration/elective courses, or permission of the program director.